JulianG/juliangaramendy.dev/content/pages/work/index.md

 # Work

 I'm currently working at **[King.com](https://king.com/)** creating tools for game development teams.
-We mostly use React and TypeScript.
+We mostly use React and TypeScript and some C++.

 ![Farm Heroes Saga](./images/farm.jpg)

-Before that I helped develop successful mobile games such as [Farm Heroes Saga](https://king.com/game/farmheroes) and [Shuffle Cats](https://king.com/game/shufflecats).
+Before that, I developed successful mobile games such as [Farm Heroes Saga](https://king.com/game/farmheroes) and [Shuffle Cats](https://king.com/game/shufflecats).
-We used C++ and Actionscript.
+I used C++, C#, ActionScript and Python.

 ----